(Selected artwork for XXV Edición de Circuitos de Artes Plásticas de la Comunidad de Madrid, Spain)

 to achieve knowledge of our environment and our society: the newspaper.

 In these projections, we can see a series of relentless, continued, and persistent information, around which oscillate

 common ideas that were installed in the Spanish society collective imagination between 1997 and 2008.

 The work is an installation consisted of a domestic lamp series and integrated within a quotidian space: the living room.

-Every lamp corresponds to a bubble housing period, since 1997 to 2008.
+Every lamp corresponds to a bubble housing period, from 1997 to 2008.
 From each of them, a video is projected

 on the ceiling, comprising newspaper images that belong to the Spanish National Library.

-This series of images above our heads invades the space and floods it with information that comes from official
+These series of images above our heads invade the space and floods it with information that comes from official

 sources, supposedly with credibility, as the newspapers are.